Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender.md

 ## Explainable Recommendations

+Explainable recommendation and search attempt to develop models or methods that not only generate high-quality recommendation or search results, but also intuitive explanations of the results for users or system designers, which can help improve the system transparency, persuasiveness, trustworthiness, and effectiveness, etc.

 + [Explainable Recommendation and Search @ rutgers](https://www.cs.rutgers.edu/content/explainable-recommendation-and-search)
 + [Explainable Recommendation: A Survey and New Perspectives](https://www.groundai.com/project/explainable-recommendation-a-survey-and-new-perspectives/)
 + [Explainable Entity-based Recommendations with Knowledge Graphs](http://www.cs.cmu.edu/~wcohen/postscript/recsys-2017-poster.pdf)